dcunited001/dcunited001.github.io/_drafts/_ideas.md

       for congressional assistants to aid in writing bills

+- singularity & delta-singularity can allow a group of people in power who control the development of technology, while restricting its penetration into society. this can allow them to trap the common man in a false paradigm, by imploding the system after collecting enough power with technology hidden from everyone else.

 ===============

 effort to retain the possibility and existence of conflict or scarcity